Updated: Aug 11

 Some common symptoms of constipation include bloating, lumpy or hard stool, straining to pass stool, feeling as if there is a blockage preventing the stool from passing, or feeling as though you can’t completely empty the stool from your rectum.

 Constipation can be caused by dehydration, low activity levels, pelvic floor dysfunction, irritable bowel syndrome, medications such as opioids, and supplements such as iron and calcium.
-It can also be the cause of an IC flare, which can send you into a painful spiral.
+It can also be the cause of an Interstitial Cystitis (IC) flare, which can send you into a painful spiral.

 Wondering how you can beat constipation?
 Below I will outline the 5 most important tips to help you beat constipation.